 An organized process a business uses to capture prospect and customer contact information and manage their interactions with the organization.
 With CRM software, you can track interactions across multiple channels to provide a holistic view of where an individual prospect or customer is on the buyer’s journey.
 Interactions may include purchases on your website, social media comments, emails to a sales representative, phone calls to customer service, etc. With this streamlined approach, sales efforts are better informed, team members can nurture leads more effectively, and targeted marketing is more efficient.

-CTA: Call to Action
+CTA: Call to action

 A marketing term that refers to the next step or desired action a marketer wants the prospect or customer to take.
 A CTA appears in many forms–text CTAs, CTA buttons, or verbal CTAs.
 They will often be found: